Nearsoft/jobs/readme.md

 * Fluent in written and spoken English
 * Experience working with startups
 * Experience with Human Centered Design, Design Thinking and Design Sprint Methodology
 * Samples of Live digital products
-* Experience using Sketch, Invision and Zeplin or similar tools
+* Experience using Sketch, InVision and Zeplin or similar tools
 * Experience with Multidisciplinary collaboration (Engineers, designers, stakeholders, product managers)
 * Proactive and Leadership skills
 * Strong User Interface Design skills
 * Experience defining, planning and measuring projects
 * Location: Hermosillo
-* Availability to travel outside México
+* Availability to travel outside Mexico

 ### Nice to have